bajanxxx/twilio-app/README.md

 Example properties
 ==============
-What's the environment of this machine?: qa
+What's the environment of this machine?: local

 What's the basename of the site (e.g. example.com): dws.la

 What's the base uri on the api? (e.g. mysite maps => http::/api.url.com/mysite): dwsla

+What's endpoint does frontend users use to authenticate?: members

 What's the github uri for the API? git@github.com: dwsla/dws.la-api.git